|Deadrise/Transom||16 deg.||Water Cap||

 Reverse speed didn't seem to be improved -- either with or without Sportfish Mode engaged, I was getting a max of roughly 7 kts over the bottom -- but steering was improved.
 I had much more control over steering the stern, and certainly much better over inboards.
 I didn't really need a side-by-side comparison to realize that.

 Dynamic Positioning System

-Now with a much closer visual reference I engaged the system and found the same results.
+Now with a much closer visual reference, I engaged the system and found the same results.
 It nailed the location every time.
-But realistically, when would you use something like this?
+But realistically, when would one use something like this?
 Well, I can think of several occasions, starting with holding position waiting for a bridge, when waiting for a fuel dock to open, a lock to drain…

 This drawing tells a lot about the boat.
 The separate stall shower is unusual in this size boat.
 Note that she can sleep five people in this layout because of a Pullman in the master and another Pullman over the dinette seat.